sam-atkins/awscrd/README.md

 # AWS Get Creds

-CLI script which uses boto to get a security credentials as part of using MFA to protect programmatic calls to specific AWS API operations.
+CLI script to get security credentials as part of using MFA to protect programmatic calls to specific AWS API operations.

 - [AWS Get Creds](#aws-get-creds)
   - [Usage](#usage)